10 of the Best Unity Lenses & Scopes for Ubuntu

 Not watched enough Nyan cat?
 Got an urge to knock on nostalgias door and checkout your fave cartoon as a kid?
 Need to see if OMG!
 Ubuntu! have uploaded a new video?!

 Say hello to video-flavoured procrastination tool as all of the above tasks are possible using the Video Lens from developers Ateraeo.
-It making finding videos on YouTube stupidly easy from the desktop.
+It makes finding videos on YouTube stupidly easy from the desktop.

 Video results can be sorted based on rating, relevance, upload date, etc. A configuration tool is included that lets you choose which application videos play back in.
 Options include VLC, YouTube app MiniTube, or the humble ol’ web browser.